 - Select the disk of the VM which you want to download

 - Click the download button at the top to download the VM disk .vhd file to your local computer

-That’s it this way you can download the VM to your local computer.
-Whenever needed you can directly upload it to Azure using the Azure Storage Explorer to create a VM from the uploaded disk.
+That’s it.
+This way, you can download the VM to your local computer.
+You can directly upload it to Azure using the Azure Storage Explorer to create a VM from the uploaded disk.

 - What Happens When I Delete iCloud Backup - 12th December 2023